-Interdisciplinary research is a fundamental part of the way Monash Sustainable Development Institute operates – and Rebekah Brown has been a pioneer of the practice since the early 2000s.
+Interdisciplinary research is a fundamental part of the way Monash Sustainable Development Institute operates.

 When it comes to working towards a more sustainable future, few people have played as significant a role as John Thwaites.
 And as the Chair of Monash Sustainable Development Institute, it’s a role that continues to make a lasting impact.